 The Standard-5:2015 provides guidance on the naming of items within a metadata registry.
 It covers both the structure and content of names, as well as the rules for creating new names.

 The standard includes a number of recommendations on how to choose names that are both meaningful and easy to remember.
 It also includes a set of rules for creating new names, which can be used when existing names are not suitable.

-Overall, ISO/IEC 11179-5:2015 provides a comprehensive guide to naming items within a metadata registry.
+Overall, it provides a comprehensive guide to naming items within a metadata registry.
 It is an essential resource for anyone responsible for managing or developing a metadata registry.

 ISO/IEC 11179-6:2015 Information technology — Metadata registries (MDR) — Part 6: Registration

-The ISO/IEC 11179 series of standards provides guidelines for the development and management of metadata registries.
+The standard series provide guidelines for the development and management of metadata registries.
 The purpose of ISO/IEC 11179-6:2015 is to specify the requirements for registration in a metadata registry.